CloudLabs-Samples/EduLabs/Demo/rmit/lab.md

    ![](images/bingchat1.png)

-1. Now, you will see a login screen, in which enter the following email/username and then click on **Next**.
+1. Now, you will see a login screen, in which enter the following email/username and then click on **Sign in**.

    * **Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Password**:  <inject key="AzureAdUserPassword"></inject>